grafana/faro-web-sdk/demo/README.md

 # Grafana JavaScript Agent Demo

-This small project demonstrates how to use the Grafana JavaScript Agent and its plugins.
+This small project demonstrates how to use the Grafana JavaScript Agent and its packages.

----

 ## Installation